schneider-simon/Hermes/README.md

     $conversation->doRead(); //call this after a user has read his messages
 ```

 You can also have groups of messages like in facebook.
-Several messages are collected into a group of messages, if they are is not much time in between and if they are all from one sender.
+Several messages are collected into a group of messages, if they is not too much time in between and if they are all from one sender.

 ```PHP
     //Build an array of \Triggerdesign\Hermes\Classes\MessageGroup